Bohdan08/MovieApp/README.md

 ## General info

-This is a Front-End application created with ReactJs that searches for existing businesses by the given location via Yelp API.
+This is a Front-End application created with ReactJs that fetches a list of movies provided by given API.

 ## Technologies